 A related myth is that you should never wake a sleeping baby to breastfeed.
 But that’s only true if your baby is older than three months and a well-established breastfeeder.
 Days-old babies sleep a lot, and to create a breastfeeding routine and give your baby enough energy, you’ll need to wake her up and nurse her.

 Myth: You can’t take medications when you’re breastfeeding.

 Many medications are okay to take when you’re breastfeeding.
 If you’re taking one that isn’t, there might be a safe substitute.
 Your Welia Health provider can look up the most recent information on any medication you need.

 If you have to take medication that is deemed unsafe during breastfeeding, pump and discard your milk while you’re taking the medicine.
 Then, just resume breastfeeding after it’s no longer in your system.
 Your Welia Health provider is happy to guide you through this process.

 Myth: You have to “pump and dump” after you drink alcohol.

 After you’ve had a drink, alcohol will leave your milk at the same rate that it leaves your bloodstream.
-To ensure your milk is alcohol free, wait at least 2.5 hours before nursing again.
+To ensure your milk is alcohol-free, wait at least 2.5 hours before nursing again.
 You also could pump milk ahead of time in case your baby is hungry while alcohol is still in your system.
 Drugstores also sell dip test strips that you can use to make sure your milk isn’t tainted with alcohol.
-(See Breast Milk Test Strips for Alcohol this 2019)
+(See 6 Best Breast Milk Test Strips for Alcohol)